revenate/actionate/README.md

 __Actionate__ pulls GitHub Actions out of the browser and into your JetBrains IDE, eliminating costly browser context switching and supercharging your CI/CD workflow.
 Early beta testers report saving __5 to 10 minutes__ per Git push and cutting troubleshooting time by __up to 25%__.

+![demo](docs/media/actionate.gif)

+## Why Actionate?

 Our mission is to create the best possible experience for you by harnessing the power of JetBrains IDEs to transform what's possible with GitHub Actions, unlocking advanced features and workflows that are not possible in the browser alone.
 We genuinely value your feedback, and invite you to help shape our roadmap by sharing your ideas and voting on new features.

-![demo](docs/media/actionate.gif)

 ## Features